indihacker1222/SunRisers_AMUHACKS4.0/README.md

 ## Introduction

-Fixed Yield Protocol is a decentralized finance (DeFi) smart contract enabling users to tokenize and trade future yield.
+YieldX is a decentralized finance (DeFi) smart contract enabling users to tokenize and trade future yield.
 This innovative protocol separates asset ownership from its yield, allowing users to secure fixed-rate income or speculate on future yield.
 With a fixed 60-day maturity period, users can seamlessly trade tokenized yield while benefiting from a transparent and secure system.

 ---